ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 #### Retrieve Group and Individual Keying Material {#update-keys}

-When any of the following happens, a node MUST stop using the owned group keying material to protect outgoing messages, and SHOULD stop using it to decrypt and verify incoming messages.
+When any of the following happens, a node MUST stop using the stored group keying material to protect outgoing messages, and SHOULD stop using it to decrypt and verify incoming messages.

 * Upon expiration of the keying material, according to what is indicated by the KDC with the 'exp' parameter (e.g., in a Join Response), or to a pre-configured value.